Bots in Nimbus are leveraging external AI services to act as Virtual User in Nimbus. A bot can fulfill specific tasks, such as:

 Optional: API related configuration

 - Nimbus native AI services do not require further API configuration.
-No additional fields are required and you can directly create your bot.
+The corresponding fields are not shown, you can directly “Create” your bot.

-- External APIs require a sign-up and can cause cost outside of your Nimbus subscription.
-For more details on how to set these APIs up, refer to:
+- External APIs require a sign-up and configuration outside of Nimbus.
+For more details refer to:

 | Field | Description | ||||